 01803 849330 / 07734 364362

-I'm able to support you with whatever your concern, or whatever your level of distress.
-I have my own support networks, so you are free to focus on yourself.
-I'm independent of the relationships in your life, meaning you won't feel a pressure to either make a particular choice, or feel a certain way.
+I aim to support you with whatever your concern, or whatever your level of distress.
+I have my own support networks, so you can focus on yourself.
+Since I'm independent you may feel freer to speak than with others.

 As a member of BACP (British Association for Counselling & Psychotherapy) I work to their strong ethical framework.
-My work is supervised by a very experienced colleague, ensuring I'm effective, ethical and safe.
+Regular supervision supports my work.

-I offer sessions regularly at therapy centres in Exeter and Totnes.
+I offer sessions at therapy centres in Exeter and Totnes.
 I also have a little availability some evenings from a room in Littlehempston, 2 miles north of Totnes.
 Full details including directions and maps are on the "where I work" page of my website.
-If you are unable to leave home, or would find access to the centres challenging, call me to discuss alternatives - telephone / Skype counselling, or perhaps me visiting your address.
+If you are unable to leave home, or would find access to the centres challenging, call me to discuss alternatives - telephone / Skype counselling, or perhaps me visiting you at home.